invakid404/inva-overlay/README.md

 # inva-overlay
 My personal overlay of various Gentoo/Funtoo ebuilds.
+Mostly a playground for me to use when testing Funtoo ebuilds before opening PRs to merge them upstream.

 ## Installation
 Via layman: